seanwhs/Tutorials/NextJS/Greymatter-LMS/0-Introduction.md

 }
 ```

+A few things worth noticing now, so they feel familiar rather than new in Part 1:

+- **`datasource db { ... }`** — this block is where `DATABASE_URL` and `DIRECT_URL`, the two variables you just scaffolded in Step 4, actually get used [1]. `url` (pooled) is what your running app uses for everyday queries; `directUrl` (non-pooled) is used only when running schema migrations.
+- **`enum Role`** — this restricts the `User.role` field to exactly three fixed values (`STUDENT`, `INSTRUCTOR`, `ADMIN`) at the database level, rather than trusting every part of your app to type the string correctly.
+You'll see why this matters when Clerk assigns roles in Part 2.
-Notice `courseId` on `Enrollment` is just a plain `String` — it deliberately points at a Sanity document ID rather than a foreign key into another Postgres table.
-That single line *is* the hybrid architecture in practice: Postgres tracks the relationship ("this user is enrolled in this course"), while Sanity owns what that course actually *is* [1].
+- **`Enrollment.courseId` is a plain `String`, not a foreign key** — it deliberately points at a Sanity document ID rather than another Postgres table.
+That single line *is* the hybrid architecture in practice: Postgres tracks the relationship ("this user is enrolled in this course"), while Sanity owns what that course actually *is*.

-And in Part 4, you'll write a Server Action that wraps a write like this in a Prisma transaction — first checking that an enrollment exists, and only then recording progress, all inside one atomic operation so a student can never have "progress" on a course they were never enrolled in [1]:
+And in Part 4, you'll write a Server Action that wraps a progress-completion write in a Prisma transaction — first checking that an enrollment exists, and only then recording progress, all inside one atomic operation so a student can never have "progress" on a course they were never enrolled in.
+Here's the complete pattern you'll build, shown in full now as a preview [1]:

 ```ts
 try {